qpdf/qpdf/README-what-to-download.txt

    If you want to build the external libraries on your own (for Windows or anything else), you can download this archive.
-In addition to including an unmodified distribution zlib, it includes a README file and some scripts to help you build it for Windows.
+In addition to including an unmodified distribution zlib and the jpeg libary, it includes a README file and some scripts to help you build it for Windows. qpdf was built using a binary distribution of libjpeg-turbo for Windows.
+You will also have to provide those.
+See README-windows.txt for details.

 If you want to build on Windows, please see also README-windows.txt.